plotly/rasterly/README.md

-# Rasterizer
+# rasterizer

-Display million data in seconds in R
+Easily and rapidly visualize very large datasets with R and the plotly package.

 ## Load large data in R

-`rasterizer` is a R package to display large data set (million or billion) in seconds.
+`rasterizer` is an R package to generate plots using very large datasets in seconds.

-Here are a couple of ways to load large data in R with package `data.table` (https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html).
+There are several ways to import very large datasets into R for use with `rasterizer`; one option is the `data.table` package (https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html).

 * csv file:
 ```